About Me

 - Mar 31, 2021 Accepted invitation to the Vector Institute Postgraduate Affiliate Program

-- Sep 25, 2020 Paper accepted to Neurips 2020: Wavelet Flow: Fast Training of High Resolution Normalizing Flows
+- Sep 25, 2020 Paper accepted to NeurIPS 2020: Wavelet Flow: Fast Training of High Resolution Normalizing Flows

 - Aug 6, 2020 Successfully defended Master's thesis